-Congratulations, the DESICAIR SD2 Series 2900 dehumidification systems covered by this manual are designed and manufactured by Stulz Air Technology Systems, Inc. utilizing the latest, state-of-the-art control technology.
-Recognized as a world leader, Stulz Air Technology Systems, Inc (SATS) provides dehumidification systems manufactured with the highest quality craftsmanship using the finest materials available in the industry.
+Congratulations, the DESICAIR SD2 Series 2900 dehumidification system covered by this manual is designed and manufactured by Stulz Air Technology Systems, Inc. Recognized as a world leader, Stulz Air Technology Systems, Inc. (STULZ) provides dehumidification systems manufactured with the highest quality craftsmanship using the finest materials available in the industry.
 The unit will provide years of trouble free service if it is installed, operated and maintained in accordance with this manual.
 Damage to the unit from improper installation, operation or maintenance is not covered by the warranty.

 STUDY the instructions contained in this manual.
 They must be followed to avoid difficulties.
 Spare parts are available from Stulz Air Technology Systems to ensure continuous operation.
-Using substitute parts or bypassing electrical or refrigeration components in order to continue operation is not recommended and will VOID THE WARRANTY.
+Using substitute parts or bypassing electrical or refrigeration components in order to continue operation is not recommended and will void the warranty.